-The Sacred Books/Sacred Libraries project identifies aspects of religious life in Bruges that would be of interest to tourists at three ecclesiastical sites.
+The Sacred Books/Sacred Libraries project identifies aspects of religious life in Bruges that would be of interest to tourists at two ecclesiastical sites.
 Books form the common thread for this project.
-Religious communities still live in the English Convent, the Convent of the Disclaced Carmelites and in the Great Seminary.
-All three sites have a unique library or a book collection containing centuries-old books, chronicles, handwritings and manuscripts, some of which are illustrated with beautiful miniatures.
+Religious communities still live in the English Convent and in the Convent of the Disclaced Carmelites.
+Both sites have a unique library or a book collection containing centuries-old books, chronicles, handwritings and manuscripts, some of which are illustrated with beautiful miniatures.

 Discover the mystical masterpiece of the Eyck brothers, the 'Adoration of the Mystic lamb'.
 Plan je bezoek.

 Take a stroll through the majestic Sonian Forest.